j-nagar/recipes-and-ratings-analysis/README.md

 ## Baseline Model

 ### Model Description
-The baseline model is a Linear Regression model that predicts the calorie content of a recipe based on two quantitative features that are directly related to calories: protein content (PDV) and number of ingredients.
+The baseline model is a Linear Regression model that predicts the calorie content of a recipe based on two quantitative features that are  related to calories: protein content (PDV) and number of ingredients.

 ### Features
 1. **Quantitative Features**:
    - `protein (PDV)`: Protein content in Percent Daily Value (PDV%).
-   - `number of ingredients`: the number of ingredients in the recipe.
+   - `number of ingredients`: The number of ingredients in the recipe.
    - Protein is a quantiatvie continuous feature, while number of ingredients is a quantitative discrete feature.
    - Both features are numerical, therefore they require no special encoding but required standardization.
-Both feature weere standardized using `StandardScaler` to make the values comparable, as linear regression models are sensitive to the magnitude of features.
+Both feature were standardized using `StandardScaler` to make the values comparable, as linear regression models are sensitive to the magnitude of the features.

 2. **Response Variable**:
-   - `calories`: Calorie content, the response variable, measured as a continuous quantitative value.
+   - `calories`: Number of calories, the response variable, measured as a continuous quantitative value.

 ### Model Performance